edm00se/modernize-ng1/docs/Migrate.md

 ### Updating the Router

-Parcel currently has [an issue importing html from js][parcel-issue-html-from-js].
-This specifically becomes [a problem for AngularJS 1.x applications][parcel-issue-angular-router], regardless of whether you use [ngRoute][ng-route] or [ui-router][ui-router], if you make use of `templateUrl` with an html mpartial.
+~~Parcel currently has [an issue importing html from js][parcel-issue-html-from-js].
+This specifically becomes [a problem for AngularJS 1.x applications][parcel-issue-angular-router], regardless of whether you use [ngRoute][ng-route] or [ui-router][ui-router], if you make use of `templateUrl` with an html mpartial.~~ The way parcel detects assets is through explicit inclusion, generally through the required tree of assets.
+AngularJS apps often make use of separate HTML partial files as templates, such as with `templateUrl`; without statically copying those files (you can configure [a plugin to do this](https://github.com/elwin013/parcel-plugin-static-files-copy)), this means they won't be available because they haven't been `require`d/`import`ed into the app.
+We can get around this by using parcel's ability to require those assets, which resolves them during build time.
+This applies to any `templateUrl` or `ng-messages` directive ([see below for ngMessages concers](#ngmessages)).

 The solution implemented here was to make use of the fact that parcel runs with a node context.
 As [the assets page of the parcel documentaton][parcel-docs-assets] states, we can make use of `require`.